fkiller/cocos2d-javascript/README.md

 <http://cocos2d-javascript.org/files/cocos2d-latest.zip>

 Then from your terminal run `sudo ./install.sh`.
-This script will copy Cocos2D JavaScript to a global location of your choice and symlink the executable to /usr/local/bin/cocos
+The script will copy Cocos2D JavaScript to a global location of your choice and symlink the executable to /usr/local/bin/cocos